cuiwjTech/NeurIPS2025_KatFDE/README.md

 # Kernel-ATtention Fractional neural ODE network
-The code will be uploaded soon.
+The code will be coming soon.